EvSecDev/SCMP/README.md

                                                  seed the local repository (Requires '--remote-hosts')
-      --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user -g, --disable-git-hook                         Disables the automatic deployment git post-commit hook for the current repository -G, --enable-git-hook                          Enables the automatic deployment git
+      --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user --ignore-deployment-state                  Ignores the current deployment state in the configuration file For example, will deploy to a host marked as offline -g, --disable-git-hook                         Disables the automatic deployment git post-commit hook for the current repository -G, --enable-git-hook                          Enables the automatic deployment git